 Deputy Commissioner of Diversity and Development

-The Indiana Department of Correction has named Angela Sutton as the Deputy Commissioner (DC) of Diversity and Development.
-Deputy Commissioner Sutton will work with IDOC leadership, staff, and offenders to maintain and improve standards of equity and inclusion to build on the existing successes of a workforce that champions diversity, values cultural differences, and recognizes that each staff member plays an important part in creating and maintaining a safe work environment.
+The Indiana Department of Correction's Deputy Commissioner (DC) of Diversity and Development will work with IDOC leadership, staff, and the incarcerated population to maintain and improve standards of equity and inclusion to build on the existing successes of a workforce that champions diversity, values cultural differences, and recognizes that each staff member plays an important part in creating and maintaining a safe work environment.
 As an agent of change, the Indiana Department of Correction is committed to championing equity and diversity and has woven these principles into the fabric of all that we do.
-Deputy Commission Sutton and the Division of Diversity and Development have begun to plan the following strategic goals outlined below to increase the presence of diversity, inclusion, and belonging throughout the agency.

 - What You can Do